Meulengracht/MollenOS/README.md

 ## The Goal

 The goal with MollenOS is to provide users with a free, modern operating system, capable of running on as many platforms as possible.
 Initially the goal will be to support the most popular platforms (Arm and x86).
-The focus will be in the user-experience as soon as I get that far with MollenOS.
+The operating system will come with a default ui for the desktop releases.

 ## How it started